Planck 2013 results. XIV. Zodiacal emission

-The secondary reflector (SR) spillover arises from radiation that reaches the focal plane without reflecting off of the primary reflector.
+The secondary reflector (SR) spillover arises from radiation that reaches the focal plane without reflecting off the primary reflector.
 As such, a major component is radiation from the general direction of the telescope boresight, though well outside the main beam.
-The `baffle' contribution to the SR spillover results from radiation which reflects off of the baffles to arrive at the focal plane.
+The ``baffle'' contribution to the SR spillover results from radiation that reflects off the baffles to arrive at the focal plane.
 The primary reflector (PR) spillover arises from radiation that comes to the satellite from just above the primary mirror, reflects off the secondary mirror and arrives at the detectors.

-At the highest \Planck\ frequencies, the Galactic centre is bright enough to be seen through these far sidelobes, even if faintly.
-Since the orientations of these sidelobes change as the instrument scans, the survey differences done to detect the Zodiacal emission are also sensitive tests of the FSLs.
+At the highest \Planck\ frequencies, the Galactic centre is bright enough to be seen through the far sidelobes, even if faintly.
+Since the orientations of these sidelobes change as the instrument scans, the Survey differences done to detect the zodiacal emission are also sensitive tests of the far side lobes.
 Though the Galactic emission mechanism and amplitude is different, analogous effects are discussed for the LFI in~\cite{planck2013-p02d}.

 To this point, resource constraints have limited this study to a single far sidelobe calculation for all detectors.
-We use a GRASP calculation of the far sidelobes for the 353-1 horn~\citep[see Fig.~9 of][]{planck2013-p03c} and do not attempt to correct for differences in frequency or location for other horns.
-While this is not optimal, and will be improved in later releases, we note that the primary, large-scale features of the far sidelobes are defined by the telescope, rather that the horns or their placement, so first-order effects should be captured.
-Some of the limitations imposed by this are discussed in Sect.~\ref{sec:farSidelobeResults}.
+We use a {\tt GRASP}\footnote{\url{http://www.ticra.com/products/software/grasp}} calculation of the far sidelobes for the 353-1 horn~\citep[see Fig.~9 of][]{planck2013-p03c}.
+The calculation is based on the multi-reflector, geometrical theory of diffraction and used backward ray-tracing.
+We do not attempt to correct for differences in either frequency or location for other horns.
+While this is not optimal, and will be improved in later releases, the primary, large-scale features of the far sidelobes are defined by the telescope, rather than the horns or their placement, so first-order effects should be captured.
+Some of the limitations imposed by this assumption are discussed in Sect.~\ref{sec:farSidelobeResults}.